 Spread a thin, even layer of tomato sauce over each pizza base, leaving a small border for the crust.

-Using your fingers, grease the borders of your pizza with some olive oil, it will give a perfect crispy crust.
+Using your fingers, grease the edges of your pizza with some olive oil; it will give a perfect, crispy crust.

 Bake

-Bake your base with the tomato sauce first for 10 minutes.
+Bake your base with the tomato sauce for 10 minutes first.

-Take the pizza out add the grated cheddar cheese, parmesan and your chosen toppings, drizzle some olive oil and bake for extra 8-10 minutes.
+Take the pizza out, add the grated cheddar cheese, parmesan, and your chosen toppings, drizzle some olive oil, and bake for an extra 8-10 minutes.

 Notes

-Gluten-free pizza can taste just as good as traditional pizza, despite initial challenges in the gluten-free journey.This recipe features a homemade gluten-free flour mixture and psyllium husk for elasticity, yielding a crispy crust.The process includes making a simple tomato sauce and customising toppings for a personal touch.You can prep dough in advance and even freeze it for later, making gluten-free pizza convenient.This foolproof recipe allows for experimentation with toppings and flavours, ensuring enjoyment for everyone.
+Gluten-free pizza can taste just as good as traditional pizza, despite initial challenges in the gluten-free journey.This recipe features a homemade gluten-free flour blend and psyllium husk for elasticity, yielding a crispy crust.The process includes making a simple tomato sauce and customizing toppings for a personal touch.You can prep dough in advance and even freeze it for later, making gluten-free pizza convenient.This foolproof recipe allows for experimentation with toppings and flavors, ensuring enjoyment for everyone.